Facebook Liability

 “Under 18 U.S.C. §§ 2702(b)(7) and 2702(c)(4) Yahoo! is permitted, but not required, to voluntarily disclose information, including contents of communications and customer records, to a federal, state, or local governmentalentity if Yahoo! believes in good faith that an emergency involving imminent danger of death or serious physical injury to any person requires such disclosure without delay.”

-What about LinkedIn?
+What About LinkedIn?

 The feds use LinkedIn to identify experts and check the background of defense experts.
 The Privacy model is similar to Facebook and Profile information is not checked for reliability.